Kisselbach

-Kisselbach is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
+Kisselbach (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde Simmern-Rheinböllen, whose seat is in Simmern.

 Geography

 Location

 The municipality lies in the eastern Hunsrück at the foot of the Soonwald, a heavily wooded section of the Hunsrück, and some 15 km from the Rhine.
 The Simmerbach flows through the village.
 Kisselbach is the northernmost municipality in the Verbandsgemeinde of Rheinböllen.

 History

 In 1240, Kisselbach had its first documentary mention and from times of yore it was split by the Simmerbach into two like-named villages, one of which belonged to the Archbishopric of Trier while the other was held by Electoral Palatinate.
 Beginning in 1794, both villages lay under French rule.
 In 1814, they were assigned to the Kingdom of Prussia at the Congress of Vienna.
 The separate administration continued until 1939, when the two municipalities united.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.